agoel11/MEDEC/README.md

 # MEDEC
-This is a healthcare website for a hackathon.

-You need Flask and Tensorflow to use it.

-It uses ML, Python, HTML, CSS, and JS.
+MEDEC is a website that uses machine learning to provide healthcare information to people without affordable or accessible healthcare and information regarding it.

+This website uses Flask and Python for the backend, and HTML, CSS, and JS for the frontend.
+We also used Tensorflow, Keras, and Sci-Kit Learn to create the model.